frankchen06/f25-take-home-assessment/README.md

 # Lynkr Technical Assessment

+## COMMENTS FROM TAKEHOME

+To run the project make a .env file in the backend folder Make the

 ## Overview

 Build a weather data system where users can submit weather requests and retrieve stored results by ID.